 - Find time to free play.

 A varied nutrient dense diet of whole foods will go a long way to keep your immune system in good working order.

 Eat dark leafy greens and deeply pigmented foods, quality protein and fats as they are rich in vitamins and minerals that support immune health.
 Whole foods give us the building blocks for all of the metabolic and biochemical processes that our body needs to do all of its jobs.
-The more highly refined and processed foods, the further away they are from what our body recognizes.
+The more highly refined and processed foods, the further away they are from providing the nutrients our body needs.

 - Choose live, good quality, natural whole foods

 - Eat as seasonably and local as you can